This Will Help You Grasp the Sizes of Things in the Universe - Facts So Romantic - Nautilus

 Caleb Scharf wants to take you on an epic tour.
 His latest book, The Zoomable Universe, starts from the ends of the observable universe, exploring its biggest structures, like groups of galaxies, and goes all the way down to the Planck length—less than a billionth of a billionth of a billionth of a meter.
 It is a breathtaking synthesis of the large and small.
 Readers journeying through the book are treated to pictures, diagrams, and illustrations all accompanied by Scharf’s lucid, conversational prose.
 These visual aids give vital depth and perspective to the phenomena that he points out like a cosmic safari guide.
 Did you know, he offers, that all the Milky Way’s stars can fit inside the volume of our solar system?

 Scharf, the director of Columbia University’s Astrobiology Center, is a suitably engaging guide.
-He’s the author of the 2012 book Gravity’s Engines: How Bubble-Blowing Black Holes Rule Galaxies, Stars, and Life in the Universe, andlast year, he speculated in Nautilus about whether alien life could be so advanced as to be indistinguishable from physics.
+He’s the author of the 2012 book Gravity’s Engines: How Bubble-Blowing Black Holes Rule Galaxies, Stars, and Life in the Universe, and last year, he speculated in Nautilus about whether alien life could be so advanced as to be indistinguishable from physics.

 In The Zoomable Universe, Scharf puts the notion of scale—in biology and physics—center-stage.
 “The start of your journey through this book and through all known scales of reality is at that edge between known and unknown,” he writes.
 Nautilus caught up with him to talk about our experience with scale and why he thinks it’s mysterious.
 (Scharf is a member of Nautilus’ advisory board.)